 - Carbonation Cap (here) * or here

-*or buy as a package with/without a tank here
+*or buy as a kit without a tank here

 The gauge on the left is the tank pressure, (which is either up or empty, apparently CO2 does not diminish) The top gauge is the gauge that allows adjusting for the amount of CO2 forced into your bottle via the hose.
 This one goes as high as 60PSI, of which I have dialled the knob in the front to 25PSI.
 I find that gives me quite adequate bubbly-ness but there may be higher levels of carbonation.

 Yes, I am a woman, but I can understand how these things work, without perhaps all the technical terms.
-If it needs assembly make sure to tightly attach hose with some ring clamps found at most hardware stores.
+If it needs assembly make sure to tightly attach the hose with some ring clamps found at most hardware stores.

 At first I was quite nervous about the pressure, but once I had filled a couple of bottles, I became more comfortable.
 You may want to start with a lower pressure.
 Do still be cautious and careful to use undamaged bottles and keep the system away from children.
 I have seen people drop bottles from the shelves in the grocery store with no bursting so I knew these bottles can handle a fair amount of pressure.
 I don’t use as high a pressure as the manufacturers do.

-Fill your bottle 3/4 full and squeeze out the excess air and seal with the carbonation cap.
+Fill your bottle 3/4 full (I use tap water) and squeeze out the excess air and seal with the carbonation cap.
 Chill well in the fridge as water (or other juice) accepts carbonation better when very cold.
-I have read that you can partially freeze as well.
-I have found that fridge cold is enough for me, & I carbonate a few liters of water every day.
+I have read that you can partially freeze the bottle as well, but the fridge cold is enough for me, & I carbonate a few liters of water every day.

-Attach the Carbonation Cap to the Ball Lock Disconnect, by pushing on.
+Attach the stainless steel Carbonation Cap to the Ball Lock Disconnect, by pushing on.
 (I pull back the end ring to make it a bit easier and do this upside down.
 This allows the gas to bubble up through the liquid (water) once valves are opened.

 Open Main Valve on top of tank